New Condos Prince Edward County

 Other growing sectors include agri-business, tech, media, arts and culture businesses and tourism.
 The city brings in over 650,000 annual visitors and continues to grow.
 This means more opportunities for the economy and investors.

-Average Price for All Home Types in the City of Prince Edward County in 2020
+Average Price for All Home Types in Prince Edward County in 2020

 The average resale price for all home types in Prince Edward County is approximately $814,541.
 In terms of historical price growth, the 10-year average resale appreciation rate is 11 percent.